kesara/kesara.github.io/_posts/2019-04-14-keeping-rails-application-secured.markdown

 ## Static analysis with Brakeman
 **[Brakeman][brakeman]** is a static analysis security tool for Ruby on Rails.
-You can configure your code repository server to run this before any pull request and add passing this as a merge requirement.
+You can configure your code repository server to run this before any pull request and make the passing of this run as a merge requirement.
 Or you could setup a daily job that runs this on your production or development branches.

     brakeman -A